Kakkanadan: Early years

-Born in Thiruvalla as the second son of evangelist George Kakkanadan and Rosamma, George Varghese Kakkanadan spent most of his childhood at Kollam and Kottarakkara.
+Born in Thiruvalla as the second son of evangelist George Kakkanadan and Rosamma, G. Varghese Kakkanadan spent most of his childhood at Kollam and Kottarakkara.
 Though Kakkanadan's father was closely associated with the church, he was a political -left sympathiser.
 Their house in Kottarakkara was a refuge for prominent communist leaders of the past, who were forced to go hiding.
 After completing a degree in chemistry at SN College, Kollam, Kakkanadan started his career as a school teacher in Kerala.
 He quit the job to join the Southern Railway in Tamil Nadu in 1957.
 In 1961 he moved to the Ministry of Indian Railways in New Delhi where he worked until 1967.
 He went to Germany in 1967 on a scholarship to pursue research in literature but abandoned it midway and returned to Kerala to become a full-time writer.
 Kakkanadan also worked as an editorial member in S. K. Nair's Malayalanadu weekly published from Kollam, between 1971 and 1973.